kvsm/ghpages-react-es6-bs4-webpack/README.md

 3. On the same settings page, scroll down to the **GitHub Pages** section, and change the **source** to `Master branch /docs folder`
 4. Clone your fork to your local machine.
 5. Run `npm install`.
 This will install required dependencies.
 6. Run `npm run build`.
-This will compile your assests and generate a bundle in the `docs/assets` directory.
+This will compile your assets and generate a bundle in the `docs/assets` directory.
 7. Commit the new bundle to git and push to GitHub.
 8. That's it!
 Your project is now live at:
     `http://your-github-username.github.io/your-project-name`